 How to shop compliant, tested hemp

 • Delta‑9 THC must not exceed 0.3% dry weight (K.S.A.
-2‑3901) for hemp products.
+2‑3901 et seq., as amended by HB 2244, effective April 29, 2021)

-• Smokable hemp products (flower, vapes, cigarettes) are banned regardless of THC content.
+• Smokable hemp products (flower, vapes, cigarettes) are banned regardless of THC content

 Educational content only — not legal or medical advice.